AbstractEyes/geofractal/README.md

 ---

-*"Individual streams don't need to classify accurately.
+*"Individual towers don't need to be accurate.
 They need to see differently.
 The routing fabric triangulates truth from divergent viewpoints."*